-The weighted-average maturity of the portfolio at year-end was 1.63 years.
-The composition of the investment portfolio as of December 31, 2019, is shown in Figure 11.
+The weighted-average maturity of the portfolio at year-end was 1.12 years.
+The composition of the investment portfolio as of December 31, 2020, is shown in Figure 11.

 In June 2008, we began purchasing Treasury inflation protected securities (TIPS).
 TIPS have a stated rate of interest, payable semiannually, which is applied to the inflation-adjusted principal.
 TIPS provide a hedge against inflation in terms of both yield and market value.
-TIPS have experienced monthly inflation or deflation adjustments, but the United States has not had an annual deflationary environment since 1954, more than 65 years ago.
+TIPS have experienced monthly inflation or deflation adjustments, but the United States has not had an annual deflationary environment since 1954, more than 66 years ago.
 Because of the volatility of the monthly returns on TIPS and the risk of loss resulting from deflation, the FCSIC Investment Committee limits TIPS to no more than 20% of the portfolio.
-At year-end 2019, our TIPS investments totaled \$85.3 million or 1.7% of the investment portfolio.
+At year-end 2020, the unamortized value of our TIPS investments totaled \$86.3 million or 1.7% of the investment portfolio.

+Figure 10

+FCSIC Investments

-Figure 10 FCSIC Investments (Dollars in Billions)
+(Dollars in Billions)

-Note: Total investments reflected on this chart do not include overnight investments classified as "cash and cash equivalents" from the balance sheet.
+Note: Total investments reflected on this chart do not include overnight investments classified as "cash and cash equivalents" on the balance sheet.